material-components/material-components-ios/howto/tutorial/README.md

     2. In the template window, select “iOS” as the platform and “Single View Application” as the Application type.
 Click “Next.”
     3. Name your project “MDC-Tutorial” and choose your preferred language.
 Click “Next.”
     4. Choose a place to save your new project that you can remember.
 Click “Create.”
-    5. Close your new project by going to menu File -> Close Project or holding "option+command+w .
+    5. Close your new project by going to menu File -> Close Project or holding "option+command+w".
 We’ll come back to the project in a minute.
 1. Setup CocoaPods:
     1. Open the app “Terminal.”
     1. If you do not already have CocoaPods installed on this system, run:
         ``` bash

         sudo gem install cocoapods
         ```
     1. Navigate to your project's directory and create a Podfile by running: